ruro122020/blog-app-react-redux/README.md

 7. Some reducer sees the action, returns the data off the 'payload'
 8. Since we generated some new state object, redux/reat-redux causes our React app to be rerendered

-## Redux Thunk

-Redux thunk is a middleware that helps use make api request in redux

 ## Redux

 1. Action creators must return plain JS object with a type property and optionally a payload.

-2.
+2. A Synchornous action creator instantly returns an action with data ready to go.

+3. An Asynchronous action creator takes some amount of time for it to get its data ready to go.
+Any time there is a network request done in an action creator it'll be asynchronous.

+4. If you want to make an API call in an action creator you need middleware that will allow you to handle asynchronous action creators.

+## Redux Thunk

+Redux thunk is a middleware that helps make api request in action creators

 # Getting Started with Create React App